Pharmacology Vasopressors #5

 This answer is not correct because increasing ALT and AST indicates decreased liver function.
-The patient in the scenario has decreased kidney function, which is reflected in the BUN and creatinine.
+The client in the scenario has decreased kidney function, which is reflected in the BUN and creatinine.
 Increasing ALT and AST is not the goal of treatment of dopamine.

 Dopamine therapy is used when there is low cardiac output, decreasing BP, causing kidney dysfunction and failure.
-The nurse should monitor the patient, assessing signs of effective treatment, including increasing blood pressure and urinary output.
+The nurse should monitor the client, assessing signs of effective treatment, including increasing blood pressure and urinary output.

-Dopamine is prescribed by the healthcare provider when it is determined the patient is experiencing decreased cardiac output which can or already has shown signs of kidney failure.
+Dopamine is prescribed by the healthcare provider when it is determined the client is experiencing decreased cardiac output which can or already has shown signs of kidney failure.
 Decreased blood pressure will indicate decreased cardiac output, which prevents adequate perfusion to the kidneys.
 This will result in kidney failure.
 Therefore, dopamine is administered to help restore adequate cardiac output, blood pressure, and kidney function.
 Clinical signs indicating the treatment is effective includes increasing blood pressure, which will begin to restore perfusion to the kidneys, resulting in increased urinary output and decreasing creatinine and blood urea nitrogen (BUN) laboratory results.